rails/rails/guides/source/4_0_release_notes.md

 * Guides are rewritten in GitHub Flavored Markdown.

+* Guides have a responsive design.

 Railties
 --------

+*   Ensure that RAILS_ENV is set when accessing Rails.env.

+*   Don't eager-load app/assets and app/views.

+*   Add `.rake` to list of file extensions included by `rake notes` and `rake notes:custom`.

+*   New test locations `test/models`, `test/helpers`, `test/controllers`, and `test/mailers`.
+Corresponding rake tasks added as well.

+*   Set a different cache per environment for assets pipeline through `config.assets.cache`.

+*   `Rails.public_path` now returns a Pathname object.

+*   Remove highly uncommon `config.assets.manifest` option for moving the manifest path.
+This option is now unsupported in sprockets-rails.

+*   Add `config.action_controller.permit_all_parameters` to disable StrongParameters protection, it's false by default.

+*   Remove `config.active_record.whitelist_attributes` and `config.active_record.mass_assignment_sanitizer` from new applications since MassAssignmentSecurity has been extracted from Rails.

+*   Change `rails new` and `rails plugin new` generators to name the `.gitkeep` files as `.keep` in a more SCM-agnostic way.
+Change `--skip-git` option to only skip the `.gitignore` file and still generate the `.keep` files.
+Add `--skip-keeps` option to skip the `.keep` files.

+*   Fixed support for DATABASE_URL environment variable for rake db tasks.

+*   rails dbconsole now can use SSL for MySQL.
+The database.yml options sslca, sslcert, sslcapath, sslcipher and sslkey now affect rails dbconsole.

+*   Correctly handle SCRIPT_NAME when generating routes to engine in application that's mounted at a sub-uri.
+With this behavior, you *should not* use default_url_options[:script_name] to set proper application's mount point by yourself.

+*   `config.threadsafe!` is deprecated in favor of `config.eager_load` which provides a more fine grained control on what is eager loaded.

+*   The migration generator will now produce AddXXXToYYY/RemoveXXXFromYYY migrations with references statements, for instance

+        rails g migration AddReferencesToProducts user:references supplier:references{polymorphic}

+    will generate the migration with:

+        add_reference :products, :user, index: true
+        add_reference :products, :supplier, polymorphic: true, index: true

 *   Allow scaffold/model/migration generators to accept a `polymorphic` modifier for `references`/`belongs_to`, for instance